cmjten/led-memorization-game/README.md

 # LED Memorization Game

-The goal of the game is to to repeat the randomly generated sequence of LEDs.
+The goal of the game is to repeat the randomly generated sequence of LEDs.
 A player must play sequences equal to the current level in order to level up, and once all the sequences in the maximum level have been played, the player wins.

+### Versions
 There are two versions of the game:
 * [Analog Input](#analog-input)
 * [IR Remote Input](#ir-remote-input)

 You can specify which version of the game to load onto the board by changing the value of the VERSION macro in GameData.h.
 More info in the Instructions section of each version.

+### Controls
+- Reset button to start the game if it hasn't started, reset the player's inputs for the current sequence if the game has started.
+- Three buttons that are each associated with an LED to input the sequence.

 # Analog Input
 This version of the game uses three voltage dividers connected to a single analog input pin.
 The voltage of each button differentiates the inputs.